 That's more or less how the spooky, yet all-too-real, world of quantum communication works.

-Now Stevens Institute of Technology's Laboratory for Quantum Enhanced Systems and Technology (QuEST Lab), led by physics professor Yuping Huang, has built and unveiled a small-scale demonstration that utilizes the quantum concept to address grand challenges in cybersecurity.
+Now Stevens Institute of Technology's Center for Quantum Science and Engineering (CQSE), led by physics professor Yuping Huang, has built and unveiled a small-scale demonstration that utilizes the quantum concept to address grand challenges in cybersecurity.

-Last spring, the QuEST team successfully completed a line-of-sight quantum link across a campus street to the high-tech Hanlon 2 financial data visualization laboratory in the university's Babbio Center.
+Last spring, the CQSE team successfully completed a line-of-sight quantum link across a campus street to the high-tech Hanlon 2 financial data visualization laboratory in the university's Babbio Center.

 Then, this February, a third node was completed, tested and verified: a quantum link, via underground fiber-optic cables, to a kiosk on the first floor of the S.C.
 Williams Library on the upper Stevens campus.